-Requirement to Internally Certify as an SFDR Article 8 Eligible Product
+Requirement to internally certify as an SFDR Article 8 eligible product

-SFDR Article 8 Eligible Requirement Condition Requirement 1 The product (fund / investment strategy) shall promote sustainability while sustainable investment is not included in its investment objective.
-Requirement 2 (1) 'Good governance practice' is secured Requirement 2 (2) 'Do not significantly harm' is secured Requirement 3 Sustainability risk is considered Requirement 4 Principal Adverse Impacts (PAIs) are considered
+"SFDR Article 8 eligible" Requirement condition Requirement 1 The product (fund/investment strategy) shall promote sustainability while sustainable investment is not included in its investment objectives.
+Requirement 2 (1) "Good governance practice" is secured.
+Requirement 2 (2) As for Sustainable Investment, "Do no significantly harm" is secured.
+Requirement 3 Sustainability risk is considered.
+Requirement 4 Principal Adverse Impacts (PAIs) are considered.

-Note; the product should also comply with other SFDR requirements for necessary disclosure.
+(Note) The product should also comply with other SFDR requirements for necessary disclosure.
 SFDR stands for the European Union's Sustainable Finance Disclosure Regulation (Regulation (EU) 2019/2088) which has been effective from March 2021.

-Source: SMDAM (Tokyo) as at 31 October 2022
+SMDAM (Tokyo) as at 1 January 2025